trisulnsm/dinodoc/trisuldocs/docs/ug/tools/aggregate_flows.md

 - **Volume**: The total amount of data (in kilobytes) transferred in the flows matching the tuple.
 - **Percent**: The percentage of total flows or volume represented by the tuple, enabling identification of dominant or anomalous patterns.
 - **Router**: The router device handling the flows for the specific tuple, providing context for network topology and traffic routing.

-Each field in the tuple tab is sortable, enabling users to rearrange data in ascending or descending order by clicking the adjacent arrow(up/down) button, for flexible data analysis and visualization.